 Helpful Tips, Tricks, & Equipment

-- If you're making your own Sloppy Joe sauce in order to avoid processed ingredients, be sure to use all-natural ketchup.
+- If you're making your own homemade Sloppy Joes in order to avoid processed ingredients, be sure to use all-natural ketchup.

-- This Sloppy Joe sauce is intended to be slightly sweet, but it's really a matter of taste.
+- The sauce in this Sloppy Joe recipe is intended to be slightly sweet, but it's really a matter of taste.
 If you prefer a more savory sauce, feel free to use less brown sugar.
-Additionally, you may use unrefined sugar (or even a squeeze of honey) in place of the brown sugar, if you wish.
+Additionally, you may use unrefined sugar or a squeeze of honey in place of the brown sugar, if you wish.

-- Along those same lines, if you'd like to make this meal even healthier by packing in some extra veggies unbeknownst to your kids (or your hubby), be sure to check out my How to Get Your Kids to Eat Their Veggies post, which specifically addresses Sloppy Joes. 😉
+- Along those same lines, if you'd like to make this meal even healthier by packing in some extra veggies unbeknownst to your kids (or your spouse), be sure to check out my How to Get Your Kids to Eat Their Veggies post, which specifically addresses Sloppy Joes. 😉

 - If, like me, you make a lot of ground beef (or ground turkey) recipes, this tool is pretty darn handy for breaking up your meat.